rlucioni/recipes/recipes/red-cooked-ribs.md

 ## Instructions

 1. Vigorously boil ribs in a pot for 3 minutes to remove the scum.
 Strain and reserve ribs and clean the pot.
 2. Heat some oil in the pot on medium heat.
-Add aromatics and spices nd cook until fragrant.
+Add aromatics and spices and cook until fragrant.
 3. Add hoisin and sizzle for a few seconds before adding the liquids.
 4. Add the ribs to the pot and arrange into a single layer.
 Add enough water to cover ribs halfway.
 5. Simmer, partially covered, for 45 minutes, turning the ribs halfway through.